EHNAC and Velatura Announce Referral Agreement to Deliver Trust and Transparency for Organizational and Individual Access to Data

 to health plans, electronic health information exchanges and other providers nationwide

-FARMINGTON, Conn. – April 22, 2021 – The Electronic Healthcare Network Accreditation Commission (EHNAC), a non-profit standards development organization and accrediting body for organizations that electronically exchange healthcare data, and Velatura Public Benefit Corporation (Velatura) today announced a referral agreement to bring the Trusted Dynamic Registration & Authentication Accreditation Program (TDRAAP) to health plans, health information exchanges (HIE) and providers nationwide.
+WEST HARTFORD, Conn. – April 22, 2021 – The Electronic Healthcare Network Accreditation Commission (EHNAC), a non-profit standards development organization and accrediting body for organizations that electronically exchange healthcare data, and Velatura Public Benefit Corporation (Velatura) today announced a referral agreement to bring the Trusted Dynamic Registration & Authentication Accreditation Program (TDRAAP) to health plans, health information exchanges (HIE) and providers nationwide.

 “The ability to enable trust and transparency for organizational and individual access to data is critical in today’s consumer-driven healthcare ecosystem,” said EHNAC Executive Director and CEO Lee Barrett.
 “Through this agreement, EHNAC and Velatura will work together to provide health plans, HIEs and other providers nationwide with a roadmap to help them navigate the healthcare information highway as organizations are being required to implement new standards for handling data.
 Velatura’s strong customer base of health information stakeholders makes them a great partner as we look to extend TDRAAP’s reach to key industry stakeholders.”